-Copies of the course materials including the syllabus, lecture slides, projects, etc. may be found at http://www.sjsu.edu/people/samuel.obi/
+Copies of the course materials including the syllabus, lecture slides, projects, etc. will be posted on CANVAS

 Course Description

 First half of a one-year team project carried out under faculty supervision.
 Project will proceed from problem definition to proposal preparation with feasibility plans, specifications, design validation, prototype construction, and testing, oral/written reports, and career and professional seminar participation.
 (Seminar 9 hours per week, 3 hours in class, 6 hours by arrangement)